Improving insurance affordability for northern Australia

 Supporting mitigation and informing natural disaster planning

-Over time, the pool will offer discounts for policies that cover properties that have undertaken cyclone and flood mitigation.
-Additionally, the ARPC will collect data through the pool that will help the Government to plan its response to natural disasters.
+The cyclone pool offers premium discounts for home policies that have undertaken flood and cyclone mitigation activities.
+Over time, mitigation discounts will also be offered for SME and Strata policies.
+Additionally, the ARPC will collect data through the cyclone pool that will help the Government to plan its response to natural disasters.